dashingsoft/pyarmor/docs/security.rst

-    If you want to hide the code more thoroughly, try to use any other tool such as ASProtect_, VMProtect_ to protect dynamic library `_pytransform` which is distributed with obfuscatd scripts.
+    If you want to hide the code more thoroughly, try to use any other tool such as ASProtect_, VMProtect_ to protect dynamic library `_pytransform` which is distributed with obfuscated scripts.

 .. include:: _common_definitions.txt